 This paper is organised as follows: In Section~\ref{sect:theory} we provide an introductory framework on kination and our numerical simulation setups, in Section~\ref{sect:results} we present our numerical results for sub-horizon and super-horizon perturbations respectively, focusing on the conditions for black hole formation in the super-horizon case.
 In Section~\ref{sect:implications} we discuss cosmological implications for the production of primordial black holes in cosmology, and we conclude in Section~\ref{sect: summary}.
-In this work, we use the non-reduced Planck mass, $\mpl^2\equiv\hbar c/G= G^{-1}$ with $\hbar=c=1$ for theoretical analysis, and we use geometric units with $G=c=1$ for simulation works.